 How to make the wall measurements?

-- Click the button with the ruler to open the Wall Measurement beta menu.
+- Click the “Measurements” button with the ruler in the right-hand sidebar to open the Wall Measurement beta menu.

-- Set the height your image has been taken at in inches or cm.
+- Set the height (distance from the camera lens to the floor) your image has been taken at in inches or cm.
 It is possible to adjust the defined height of your camera lens or the measuring unit in the Wall Measurement beta settings .

 Making the wall measurements